-When firing into a positive chamber pressure, rotate the air BV from closed position in the direction of actuator travel to obtain a minimum 0.2" w.c.
-(0,5 mbar) air differential pressure.
+When firing into a positive chamber pressure it may be necessary to rotate the air BV from closed position in the direction of actuator travel to increase air differential pressure for reliable ignition.

-$\textbf{c.} \quad \text{Hold BV shaft firmly in place and tighten set screw } \textbf{0} \ .$
+c.
+Hold BV shaft firmly in place and tighten set screw 1.

 High fire air adjustment is not required if burner is firing into a neutral pressure chamber and a 90° travel control motor is used.
 It may be necessary to limit control motor stroke to less than 90° if firing into a large positive or negative chamber.
-Contact your Eclipse Combustion representative for further information.
+Contact Eclipse for further information.